 Managing quick stops and starts

-Unlike long rides, city riding requires frequent stops.
+Unlike long journeys, riding in the city means frequent stops.

 Mastering your starts is essential, especially on hills or in traffic.
 Adopt precise movements for a quick and controlled restart, and make sure your feet are well positioned so you don't lose your balance.
-Progressive and anticipatory braking also helps avoid jolts and maintain good fluidity in your movements.
+Progressive, anticipated braking also helps avoid jolts and maintain good fluidity in your movements.

 • A red traffic light with a motorcyclist ready to start again, illustrating the need to master your starts.
 The rider's posture shows their concentration before getting back on the road.
 Un feu rouge avec un motard prêt à redémarrer, illustrant la nécessité de maîtriser ses départs.
 La posture du motard montre sa concentration avant de reprendre la route.